-- Fill the bottom of the jar with sand or Epsom salt, insert a tealight, and add these homemade votives to the dinner table, mantel, or side tables.
+Step 5: Fill the bottom of the jar with sand or Epsom salt, insert a tealight, and add these homemade votives to the dinner table, Christmas mantel decor, or side tables.

 If you have small children, you are probably quite familiar with how often a mitten or two goes missing.
 Instead of stockpiling mismatched mittens for years, turn them into a festive DIY project!

 Step 1: Use cardboard as the back for your tree and arrange mittens from largest to smallest (from the bottom up) in the shape of a tree.
 Feel free to draw a template on the cardboard to use as a guide.